THE MARINADE for 5 lbs. (2.25 kg) of shrimp

 Shrimp cook very fast, so the taste will not be very smoky.
 If you want to enhance the smoke flavour, you may add 1 to 2 teaspoons (5 to 10 ml) of liquid smoke to the marinade.

-Smoke at about 200° F (93º C).
+Smoke at about 200° F (93 º C), using Alder wood.
 After about 30 minutes, taste a shrimp for doneness.
-Do not overcook.
-Overcooking shrimp will cause them to become rubbery.
+Do not overcook because overcooking shrimp will cause them to become rubbery.